Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Discussion

 The methods developed here allow for the detection of tertiary companions down to sub-Neptune masses.
 For several systems, specifically TIC 457579488, TIC 292357653, TIC 355503224, and TIC 158330804, the intersection of the perturbers allowed parameter space with the system’s critical radius permits solutions involving companions less massive than Neptune.
 A circumbinary planet of this mass would be the least massive detected to date, placing these systems at the frontier of current sensitivity limits.
 Continued monitoring and complementary follow-up observations are crucial for confirming such low-mass candidates and refining their orbital properties.

 A natural question is whether these low-mass candidates are detectable through radial velocities alone.
 For a sub-Neptune mass CBP orbiting just outside the critical radius (typically 0.3-0.6 AU), the reflex velocity amplitude of the binary barycentre is not more than a few m\,s$^{-1}$, even if the system is edge on.
-This magnitude places these planets near the limit of current state-of-the-art precision for surveys of bright systems such as BEBOP \citep{bebop}.
-Thus, RVs may be able to place meaningful upper limits, but unambiguous planet detection may require a combination of long-baseline ETV monitoring, dynamical modelling, and astrometric constraints from future Gaia releases.
+This magnitude places these planets near the limit of current state-of-the-art precision for surveys of bright systems such as BEBOP \citep{bebop, standing2022, triaud2022}.
+Thus, RVs may be able to place meaningful upper limits, but unambiguous planet detection may require a combination of long-baseline ETV monitoring, dynamical modelling, and astrometric constraints from future \textit{Gaia} releases.
+In particular, while current \textit{Gaia} data primarily provide summary diagnostics of non-single-star behaviour (e.g. RUWE), future data products will enable direct orbital modelling of tertiary companions, substantially improving sensitivity to low-mass and wide companions.